When is it time to put a succession plan in place for your not-for-profit? Ask the leadership team at the YMCA, and they might tell you, "yesterday."

 The YMCA of Southeast Michigan has been operating for nearly 170 years, and they attribute much of their longevity to their structured succession planning.
 Scott Landry, CEO of the YMCA of Southeast Michigan, recently succeeded Reid Thebault with the help of Chairman of the Board Jim Nicolson.
 They know a thing or two about successful leadership transition because they've lived it.
 Here are a few of their recommendations.

-1. Identify the type of transition you'll experience.
+1. Identify the type of nonprofit leadership transition you'll experience.

 Your current success will dictate what kind of leader you'll need.
-Successful organizations risk stagnation if they pick a new CEO that's just like the last one, and underperforming organizations may need to reassess the job description for the CEO to better fit their needs.
+Successful nonprofit organizations risk stagnation if they pick a new chief executive officer that's just like the last one, and underperforming organizations may need to reassess the job description for the CEO to better fit their needs.
 Some organizations may be looking for their first CEO; on the flip side, others might have a CEO who's been doing the job of 10 CEOs, leaving behind shoes that are nearly impossible to fill.

 Refer to BoardSource's five leadership transition types, and find which one best matches your organization.
 This will help set the criteria for the type of leader you'll need.